angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

-In an alternative scenario if you were to face similar, but with an additional {U} available, you could build the same thing but with an additional piece of interaction such as Daze, Pact of Negation or simply a second blue card to allow you to cast Force of Will twice if they try and fight over the Oracle.
+In an alternative scenario if you were to face similar, but with an additional {U} available, you could build the same thing but with an additional piece of interaction such as Daze, Pact of Negation or simply a second blue card to allow you to cast Force of Will twice if they try and fight over the oracle.

 ### Other Tools Available